Thanthondriyappar temple, TiruAakkur

 Legend of the Thousand-Fed Annadanam

-According to legend, a king, following a divine command, undertook the sacred act of feeding one thousand devotees every day as annadanam for forty-eight continuous days.
-Each day, despite laying out banana leaves for a thousand people, only 999 would partake of the meal, with one person always missing.
-This continued for forty-seven days, leaving the king deeply distressed.
-On the forty-eighth day, Lord Shiva Himself appeared in the guise of an ascetic, sat among the devotees, accepted the meal, and blessed the king.
+According to local tradition, a king was divinely instructed to perform annadanam by feeding one thousand devotees daily for forty-eight consecutive days.
+Although banana leaves were laid out each day for a thousand people, only 999 devotees would arrive to partake of the meal, leaving one place mysteriously vacant.
+This continued for forty-seven days, causing the king great concern and sorrow.
+On the forty-eighth day, d Shiva Himself is said to have appeared in the guise of an ascetic, taken His seat among the devotees, accepted the offered meal, and bestowed His blessings upon the king, thus fulfilling the sacred vow.

 Temple Structure